squidfunk/mkdocs-material/docs/blog/posts/mkdocs-2.0.md

 _If you have any questions, feel free to reach out to Kathi at hello@zensical.org._

 ## Updates

+- __March 27, 2026__: In [Talk Python To Me #542](https://talkpython.fm/episodes/show/542), Martin Donath shares the backstory of Zensical, and reflects on the lessons learned maintaining  Material for MkDocs for almost a decade.

 - __March 22, 2026__: In _[The Slow Collapse of MkDocs]_, Florian Maas outlines the entire timeline of events starting in 2014 that eventually led to the fracturing of the MkDocs ecosystem.